The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Results and Discussion

 \subsection{Limitations}

 This study is limited in a few ways.
 First, we make the usual set of assumptions about the data, that is, \textit{SUTVA} and \textit{strong ignorability}, which may or may not hold in practice.
 Secondly, the experimental setup has some shortcomings, mostly due to computational reasons.
 While an effort was put to explore relatively wide search spaces to make our findings as general as possible, a practical balance had to be found to ensure computational feasibility.
 This applies to explored hyperparameters of base learners as well as combinations of base learners in CATE estimators.
 More concretely, if a CATE estimator uses multiple base learners, only one type of learners is explored at a time, never mixing multiple types of learners simultaneously.
 For instance, in the case of a \textit{T-Learner} with two internal base learners per treatment arm, if the goal is to combine it with Decision Trees then both internal regressors will be Decision Trees.
 If we explore it with Random Forests, both regressors are then Random Forests.
 And so on.
 As some CATE estimators incorporate as many as 5 base learners (e.g. \textit{X-Learner}), we further cut down the search space by assigning the same hyperparameter values for all base learners while exploring different variations of hyperparameters.
 This is possible because all base learners are always of the same type within a CATE estimator.

-Finally, the setup is limited by our choice of CATE estimators, base learners, model evaluation metrics and datasets.
+The setup is also limited by our choice of CATE estimators, base learners, model evaluation metrics and datasets.
 However, regardless of those shortcomings, we believe the proposed setup is general enough to support our findings, and extending it would unlikely alter the main observations in a fundamental way while unnecessarily increasing computational burden significantly.